flatironinstitute/dendro-old/doc/iaac_aws_batch.md

 # AWS Batch IaaC

-In order to run Dendro Apps as AWS Batch jobs, the infrastructure must be provisioned first.
+In order to run Dendro jobs in AWS Batch, the infrastructure must be provisioned first.
 This is done in two stages:

 1. Before installing any Apps: Provision the base AWS Batch infrastructure using CDK.
 This includes IAM roles, VPC, Security Group, EFS filesystems, Batch Compute Environments and Batch Job Queues.
 2. At every App install: Provision the App-specific infrastructure using Boto3.
 This includes one EFS Volume one Batch Job Definition.